Sunday, April 8, 2018

 ** For Masala to be Ground :

-Cinnamon / Tike Saal : 1” x 2 pieces
+Cinnamon/ Tike Saal : 1” x 2 pieces

-Red Kashmiri chillies : 4-5
+Kashmiri Red Kashmiri chillies/ Byadgi Mirchi/ Kumte Mirsanga : 4-5

-Cumin Seeds / Jeera : 1 tsp
+Cumin Seeds/ Jeera : 1 tsp

-Coriander Seeds / Kothimbir : 2 tsp
+Coriander Seeds/ Kothimbir/ Dhania : 2 tsp

-Green Cardamom / Yellu : 3-4
+Green Cardamom/ Yellu/ Ellaichi : 3-4

-Haldi / Turmeric Powder : one pinch
+Haldi/ Turmeric Powder : one pinch

-Garlic / Losun : 8-10 peeled
+Garlic/ Losun/ Lehsun : 8-10 peeled

-Ginger / Adrak : 1 inch piece finely chopped.
+Ginger/ Adrak/ Alle' : 1 inch piece finely chopped.

-Onion / Kanda / Piyav : 2 large sized chopped to small pieces
+Onion/ Kanda/ Piyavu : 2 large sized chopped to small pieces

-Pomegranate Seeds (Dried) / Sukha Dalimb beej : 1 tsp
+Pomegranate Seeds (Dried)/ Sukha Dalimb beej : 1 tsp

 OR

-Tamarind : a very small marble sized ball
+Tamarind/ Chinchama/ Imly : a very small marble sized ball

-Coconut : ½ cup freshly grated.
+Coconut/ Soyi/ Nariyal : ½ cup freshly grated.

-Raw Rice / Tandul : ¼ cup (Washed and drained well)
+Raw Rice/ Tandul : ¼ cup (Washed and drained well)

 ** For Garnishing :

-Lemon : One cut into pieces
+Lemon/ Limbiyo/ Nimbo : One cut into pieces

-Onion : One sliced lengthwise.
+Onion/ Piyavu/ Kanda : One sliced lengthwise.

 ** Soak 2 full cups of chick peas in plenty of water overnight or for 8 hrs.
 Wash again in plenty of water and put it in a pressure cooker along with water.
 The level of the water should be about an inch above the chick peas level.
 Pressure cook on medium flame for 2 whistles.
 Allow to cool and let the pressure in the cooker fall on its own.
 The chick peas are cooked and ready, keep them ready aside.

 ** In a thick bottomed kadai add 2 tblsp of oil, when hot lower the heat and add in the lavang, tike saal, green chillies, red chillies, jeera, dhania, cardamom, garlic, ginger and fry for 2-3 minutes, now add in the haldi powder, pomegranate seeds (if adding), raw rice, curry leaves and further fry for 2-3 minutes.
-Now add the chopped onions and fry for another 2-3 minutes and finally add in the coconut and continue to fry all for some time till you get a nice aroma or say 4-5 minutes.
+Now add the chopped onions and fry for another 2-3 minutes (do not brown) and finally add in the coconut and continue to fry all for some time till you get a nice aroma or say about 4-5 minutes.

 ** In a thick bottomed kadai add in the 2 tblsp of oil and bring to heat, when hot lower the heat and add in the finely chopped onion and fry till they turn light brown in color, now add in the curry leaves, garam masala powder, red chilly powder, dhania powder, jeera powder, amchur powder, badisep powder and fry for 1 minute.
 Add in the finely chopped tomatoes and mix well.
 Sprinkle some cooked kabuli chana water or water so that the masala does not get burnt and cook the tomatoes till half done.

 ** Now add in the ground masala and salt to taste, mix well.
 Allow to cook on low heat mixing often till you see bubbles appearing.
 Now add in the cooked kabuli chana and mix well.
 Add water if necessary to bring in to thick curry consistency.
 Let cook on medium flame till it comes to a boil, lower heat and simmer for 3-4 minutes.
+Remove and keep it aside covered for 15-20 minutes for chole to be infused well with flavours.

-** “Chole (Chick Peas / Kabuli Chana) With Hara Masala / White Whole Chana Green Curry” is done and ready to be served.
-While serving garnish with sliced onions and a little bit of the finely chopped coriander leaves and a slice of lemon.
-I served this delicious~aromatic chole with Spiced Sweet Potato Bhatura.
+** “Chole (Chick Peas/ Kabuli Chana) With Hara Masala/ White Whole Chana Green Curry” is done and ready to be served.
+Serve assembled as mentioned above with any dish of your choice like roti/ paratha/ naan or Bhatura.
+Chole- Bhatura is the most sought after combo and I served this delicious~ aromatic chole with equally delicious Spiced Sweet Potato Bhatura.
 You may serve it with any paratha, poori or roti too.
-Goes well with our very own amchi panpolo (neer dosa) too or any other dosa.
+Goes well with our very own panpolo (neer dosa) too or any other dosa.

 No comments: